-Section 35(1) of the Representation of the People Act 1983 requires the council to appoint an officer of the council to be the Returning Officer (RO) in local elections.
+Section 35(1) of the Representation of the People Act 1983 requires the council to appoint an officer to be the Returning Officer (RO) in local elections.

-The ROis the person who has the overall responsibility for the conduct of elections in Bristol.
-The RO is an officer of the council, but the role of the RO is a personal responsibility, independent and separate from their duties as an employee of the council.
-The RO may appoint one or more persons to discharge all or any of his/her functions.
+The Returning Officer (RO) is the person who has the overall responsibility for the conduct of elections in Bristol.
+The RO is usually an officer of the council, but the role of the RO is a personal responsibility, independent and separate from their duties as an employee of the council.
+Since the Pinfold case in 2010 it has been confirmed that the RO does not have to be an officer of the council.
+The intention is for Stephen Hughes to continue in this role, after leaving BCC on 28th February 2017 in order to ensure consistency is maintained given the close proximity of the election on the 4th May 2017.